The Outer Stellar Halos of Galaxies: how Radial Merger Mass Deposition, Shells and Streams depend on Infall-Orbit

-where $\Mhost(r)=\Mhost\,r^2/(r+a)^2$ for the host with the Hernquist profile or $\Mhost(r)=\Mhost$ for the point mass.
-We divide the satellite into 1000 equal-mass shells, and solve Equation~\ref{eqn:tidal} numerically to obtain the deposition distance $d$ for each mass shell.
+where $\Mhost(r)=\Mhost\,r^2/(r+a)^2$ is the cumulative mass of the Hernquist-profile host.
+We divide the satellite into 1000 equal-mass shells, and solve Eq.~\ref{eqn:tidal} numerically to obtain the deposition distance $d$ for each mass shell.
 The simplifying assumption here is that the entire mass shell is deposited where particles at the satellite edge facing the host center become unbound, disregarding internal kinematics of host and satellite, and ignoring any internal rearrangement of the satellite as a result of mass loss.

 The basic premise of model~A is that the candidate particle and the satellite core are both (apart from their own interaction) acted upon only by the gravitational force of the host galaxy.
 But this assumption may not be entirely valid: the tighter bound core of the satellite behaves as a joint massive particle inside the host and is thus subject to additional dissipative forces such as dynamical friction, which do not affect a stripped particle.
 In such a situation the candidate particle will remain with the satellite core only if the binding force between particle and satellite core is stronger than the gravitational force between particle and host galaxy; if not, the particle will become separated from the satellite core and follow an increasingly different trajectory.